How much does it cost to travel to Bhutan in 2025?

 Delayed, cancelled or interrupted travel

-Delayed travel covers things outside of your control like a traffic jam preventing you from reaching the airport on time, a mechanical issue with your plane, or severe weather preventing the plane from reaching its destination.
-Given bad weather is a part of the Himalaya vibe, this is an important aspect to cover.
+Delayed travel covers things outside of your control, like a traffic jam preventing you from reaching the airport on time, a mechanical issue with your plane, or severe weather preventing the plane from reaching its destination.
+Given that bad weather is a part of the Himalaya vibe, this is an important aspect to cover.
 Delayed travel also covers missed connections that are out of your control.

-Trip interruption covers the costs involved when you have to abort your trip post departure, for any of the same reasons listed for trip cancellation.
+Trip interruption covers the costs involved when you have to abort your trip post-departure, for any of the same reasons listed for trip cancellation.
 Both trip cancellation and trip interruption should also cover having to cancel or abort a trip as a consequence of illness or injury of a travel companion or family member.

 Medical insurance

 Regular medical aids don’t cover medical expenses incurred outside of your own country.
 This is why medical insurance is a critical component of any traveller’s insurance.
 Proper medical insurance covers medical emergencies as well as medical evacuation.
-This means that should you fall ill or be injured, your insurance will pay for all hospitalisation and doctor fees as well as all transportation to and from hospital (including ambulance services) and to get you back home.
+This means that should you fall ill or be injured, your insurance will pay for all hospitalisation and doctor fees as well as all transportation to and from the hospital (including ambulance services) and to get you back home.

 Lost or damaged luggage

 The cover for lost or damaged luggage is important.
 Should your luggage go missing en route to Bhutan, you could use the insurance money to gather together what’s needed in Paro.
-You can then continue on with your trip without having to wear the same smelly pair of socks every day.
+You can then continue with your trip without having to wear the same smelly pair of socks every day.

 Recommended cover